parvez98/The-Book-Shelf/README.md

 An Android app which reviews and provides sneak peaks of famous movies and TV shows that are based on novels.

 ## Inspiration
-Received the inspiration when I discovered CardView in Android and decided to turn my book shelf into an app.
+Got the inspiration when I discovered CardView in Android and decided to turn my book shelf into an app.

 ## Video Demo
+Click the image below to see the demo:

 [![The Book Shelf](https://img.youtube.com/vi/ZWexTmj-OOA/0.jpg)](http://www.youtube.com/watch?v=ZWexTmj-OOA)

 ## Description